napari/docs/docs/naps/10-migration-event-system.md

 dynamically generated event objects and `EmitterGroup`, making it difficult to discover available events, reason about callback signatures, provide IDE autocompletion, or perform static type checking.
-By contrast, _psygnal_ provides a _Qt_-like _signals_ and _slots_ API with explicit signal definitions, improved typing, and callback signatures that are immediately visible to users and developers.<br>
+By contrast, _psygnal_ provides a _Qt_-like _signals_ and _slots_ API with explicit signal definitions, improved typing, and callback signatures that are immediately visible to users and developers.
 A second discussion, motivated by experiments replacing the _vispy_ canvas with a _pygfx_ backend [#7373](https://github.com/napari/napari/issues/7373), identified the event system as a key architectural obstacle to supporting multiple rendering backends.
 At present, many user interactions originate within _vispy_ before being propagated into napari, tightly coupling application behavior to a specific rendering backend.
-The discussion proposed that napari should instead own its application-level dispatch model, with rendering backends acting as integration layers that translate between backend-native communication mechanisms and napari's internal abstractions.<br>
+The discussion proposed that napari should instead own its application-level dispatch model, with rendering backends acting as integration layers that translate between backend-native communication mechanisms and napari's internal abstractions.
 Building on these discussions, [@jacopoabramo](https://github.com/jacopoabramo) explored an initial prototype migration to _psygnal_ in [#8387](https://github.com/napari/napari/pull/8387), following an earlier discussion on Zulip.
 The prototype was primarily motivated by improving static typing across the codebase.
 It demonstrated